open-services/open-services/README.md

 # Open Services

-A Open Service is a public infrastructure project whos purpose is to act similar to a public service/utility.
+A Open Service is a public infrastructure project which purpose is to act similar to a public service/utility.

 This means the service should not seek to earn profit for it's owners and/or